Associate Professor of Philosophy

 I have upcoming talks at San Francisco State University, the Barcelona Workshop on Issues in Conceptual Engineering and Conceptual Ethics, and at the University of Bochum.

 I have a few new papers in draft (comments very welcome):

 - "The Myth of the Common Sense Conception of Color" (with Zed Adams)

 - "A Corpus Study of 'Know': On the Verification of Philosophers' Frequency Claims about Language" (with J.D.
 Porter and Kathryn Francis)

-- Review of Avner Baz, The Crisis of Method in Contemporary Analytic Philosophy, for Mind
+My review of Avner Baz's book, The Crisis of Method in Contemporary Analytic Philosophy, has been published online in Mind.

 "'Nobody Would Really Talk That Way!': The Critical Project in Contemporary Ordinary Language Philosophy" has been published online and open access in Synthese.

 "Third Person Knowledge Ascriptions: A Crucial Experiment for Contextualism" (with Jumbly Grindrod and James Andow) has been published online in Mind & Language.

 There is a video "trailer" for my introductory course Reason and Argument.